Theeojeong/tax_chatbot/README.md

 This repository contains a project that utilizes LangChain and Streamlit to build a Retrieval Augmented Generation (RAG) application.
 The primary focus of this application is to provide insights and answers based on the South Korean Income Tax Law (소득세법).
 By leveraging advanced NLP techniques, this application enhances its responses using a combination of chat history and few-shot learning templates.

+## New Full-Stack App (Next.js + FastAPI + PostgreSQL)

+This workspace now includes a Next.js frontend and a FastAPI backend that implement the multi-agent routing system from `reference/2.8 Multi-Agent 시스템과 RouteLLM.ipynb`.
+The backend persists users, conversations, and messages in PostgreSQL so users can resume past chats or start new ones.

 ## Features

 - **LangChain Integration**: Utilizes LangChain to manage and interact with language models effectively.